 It was almost refreshing to see a purity video aimed at married men rather than teenage girls.
 Almost, but not quite.

-This 60 second video focuses on the man’s actions, sure, but does so at the expense of the woman’s humanity.
+The 60 second video focused on the man’s actions but did so at the expense of the woman’s humanity.
+I’ll describe the concepts (since the video is no longer available online) as this type of teaching keeps cropping up.

 Objectification: The woman is compared to a lawn, and is referred to as “it” rather than “she” more than once.
 The language of the video objectifies women: it speaks of “what’s on the other side” rather than “who” is in the relationship with the man, and tells him to “water it, cherish it” – as if she were his property – rather than cherish the woman and care for her as a person.
 Objectifying women is one of the constant characteristics of the purity movement, whether the focus is on men or women.
 (See, Patriarchy: When Husbands Possess Wives.